truongdd03/Holistics/README.md

 - The show timeout command (TTL) will display the remaining time that the key will be removed, not the origin timeout.
 - For simplicity, the timeout is lost after restoring the data.
 It's not so hard to allow the users to store multiple versions and save the timeout.
 But I decided not to do so since I didn't have much time.

-## Set up

-- You need to have node.js and npm installed before being able to run this program.
-- After cloning the project and directing to its directory, run ` $node app.js `.
-The program should then be available at http://localhost:3000/.

 ## Features

 Completed all the required/optional features (details below).
 Besides that, I also added some other features that may be useful.